mathiasrichter/shapiro/README.md

 ## Current State
 Shapiro currently only implements the request to get a specific schema in JSON-LD or Turtle (HTML and JSON-SCHEMA to be implemented).
+Shapiro also offers validation of data (in JSONLD or TTL) against schemas/ontologies hosted on Shapiro or arbitrary other schema repositories.

 [`shapiro_server.py`](https://github.com/mathiasrichter/shapiro/blob/main/shapiro_server.py) is a very simple FastAPI implementation reading schemas from a specific location in the filesystem of the server hosting Shapiro (indicated by the content dir commandline parameter, defaulting to `./`).